-3.1.
+a.
 Research Running Costs

-These are all the day-to-day costs associated with the running of the research project.
 The Irish Cancer Society will allow the payment of reasonable running costs relevant to the specific project.
-Such costs may include but are not limited to: materials and consumables, research sample costs, access costs, survey costs, costs associated with research participants, transcription costs, data management costs, bench fees etc. Please note, any travel-based costs specifically associated with the running of the research project e.g. travel costs associated with research participants should be outlined in this section and not in the travel and dissemination section.
+Such costs may include but are not limited to: materials and consumables, research sample costs, access costs, survey costs, costs associated with research participants, transcription costs, data management costs, bench fees etc.

+Please note: Travel-based costs specifically associated with the running of the research project, e.g., travel costs associated with research participants should be outlined in this section, and not in the travel and dissemination section.

 All costs must be inclusive of VAT, where applicable.
-All running costs should be itemised within the application budget section and suitably justified.
+All running costs should be itemised and suitably justified.

-3.1.1.
+b.
 Small Equipment items

-The Irish Cancer Society will allow researchers to purchase small equipment items up to a maximum total value of \leq 3,000.
+The Irish Cancer Society will allow researchers to purchase small equipment items.
 A strong justification must be provided for each equipment item, and a rationale must be given as to why this item is not already available to the researcher at their host institution.
-Exceptions to the \leq 3,000 cap may apply for larger programmatic awards, and these will be expressly stated in the call documents specific to these larger awards.
 Only equipment items that are specific to the applicant's research project will be allowed.
+Requests for large pieces of equipment will not be funded, nor will the costs associated with the servicing or upkeep of any of the equipment items budgeted.
 All costs must be inclusive of VAT, where applicable.

-3.1.2.
+i.
 Computer/Laptop Equipment

-The purchase of computer equipment as part of an Irish Cancer Society funding award will be considered for any grant of over 24 months' duration, provided a strong rationale is given at the time of grant application.
+The purchase of computer equipment as part of an Irish Cancer Society funding award will be considered, provided a strong rationale is given at the time of grant application.
 The maximum allowed contribution from the Irish Cancer Society for the purchase of a computer or laptop is €1,500.
-For funding awards of less than 24 months' duration, the purchase of computer equipment will only be permitted in exceptional circumstances.
-Any computer or laptop purchased as part of an Irish Cancer Society award is the property of the host institution and any use of such equipment by the researcher or research team beyond the end date of the Irish Cancer Society grant is at their discretion.